iloabachie/ConsolePrint/README.md

 prt.asteriskify('This has been asteriskified', align='center', underscore=True, format='cyan')
 ```

-3. Here, the load time is specified as an integer in seconds.
+3. This adds loading animations to terminal program.
+The load time argument is specified as an integer in seconds.
 ```python
 import ConsolePrint.loading as load